Party-of-Five/gitDrunk/README.md

 - WHEN I click my preferred liquor
 - THEN I am given a random cocktail recipe using that liquor

-<h2>🎉 The following animation demonstrates the application functionality:</h2>
+<h2>🎉 The following animation demonstrates the application's functionality:</h2>

 ![PlaceHolder](TBD)